BenTheNavigator/RoboRallyPISU/README.md

 # GuideToStart
-- In your MySQL write: CREATE DATABASE pisd;
+- In your MySQL write:
+- CREATE DATABASE pisd;
-- And: USE pisd;
+- USE pisd;
 - Execute both.